 |Listening Guide Jump to Audio Extra: "The Artist as Swimmer"|

 |03:40||Rosen uses the Aristotelian term entelechy in relation to his practice of holding something back in creating his works, so that they are "completed by the observer."
 Entelechy, as defined by the Encyclopedia Britannica, is "that which realizes or makes actual what is otherwise merely potential."|

 Rosen was a frequent visitor to the Detroit Institute of Arts (DIA) as a child.

 Fr.
 Dempsey references a quotation from Rosen emphasizing setting aside an "ample reserve" for the observer in a work of art.
 Rosen draws on two sources here: the Hellenistic Jewish scholar Philo, and the Biblical book of Genesis.

 Philo (20 BCE-50 CE), active in Alexandria, Egypt, attempted a synthesis of Jewish biblical exegesis and Hellenistic philosophy.
-Among his writings is a a commentary on the story of Joseph, who had been sold into slavery by his brothers but later became the second-in-command to the Pharaoh of Egypt.
-Joseph achieved his position by interpreting a dream of the Pharaoh; his counsel to set aside one-fifth of the grain harvests for seven years resulted in a sufficient stockpile for the nation to endure seven succeeding years of famine.
+Among his writings is a commentary on the Biblical story of Joseph, who was sold into slavery by his brothers but later became the second-in-command to the Pharaoh of Egypt.
+Joseph achieved his position by interpreting a dream of the Pharaoh to mean grain should be set aside in reserve for a time of famine.This collection of Philo's writings also includes "On Flight and Finding."

 Rosen's 1982 homage to this work, titled Madonna Enthroned (pictured at left), is in the collection of the Berkeley Art Museum and Pacific Film Archive at the University of California - Berkeley.
 A similar work mentioned by Fr.
 Dempsey, the Homage to Guido da Siena: La Maestà, was included in the MOCRA exhibit The Artist and the Capable Observer.
 Read a MOCRA blog post about the uncanny presence of the work even while crated.

 Plotinus (c.
 204/5-270 CE) is considered to be the founder of Neoplatonism, a school of philosophy that had a strong influence on Hellenic, Gnostic, Christian, Jewish, and Islamic thought in the centuries to come.
 The writings of Plotinus were organized after his death into a collection called the Enneads.
 Central to his thought is "the One" or "the Good," a First Principle of reality that transcends all Being, containing no division, multiplicity or distinction.
 Everything else (created reality as we experience it) emanates from the One.
 Each emanation (and subsequent emanations from earlier ones) is an imperfect reflection of its source.
-Explore the Enneads online here.

 Yaddo is an artists' community located on a 400-acre estate in Saratoga Springs, New York, that offers offers residencies to professional creative artists.